Age of consent in Europe: United Kingdom and Crown dependencies

 The United Kingdom is a political union of four separate countries and three distinct legal jurisdictions (England and Wales, Scotland, and Northern Ireland).

-Age of consent is a matter devolved down to each legal jurisdiction within the union to decide upon - however each UK nation has set the relevant legal age at 16.
+Age of consent is a matter devolved down to each legal jurisdiction within the union to decide upon; however, each UK nation has set the relevant legal age at 16.

 England and Wales

 The age of consent in England and Wales is 16 regardless of sexual orientation or gender, as specified by the Sexual Offences Act 2003.

 The vast majority of law relating to sexual offences in England and Wales is laid out in legislation under the Sexual Offences Act 2003, which contains upwards of 140 sections, of which around 70 relate directly to sexual offences.
 The main sections that relate to sexual offences regarding children are sections 5–15.
 Sections 5–8 largely reiterate the adult offences of sections 1–4 – rape, assault by penetration, sexual assault, and causing a person to engage in sexual activity without consent – replacing the element of non-consent with the victim being under 13 – with higher maximum sentences in the latter two cases.
 Sections 9–12 define offences against a child under 13, or a minor under 16 whom the defendant does not reasonably believe is 16 or over.
 These offences are sexual activity with a child, meaning sexual touching (the same actus reus as sexual assault); causing or inciting a child to engage in sexual activity; engaging in sexual activity in the presence of a child for sexual gratification; and causing a child to watch a sexual act, meaning a third person or an image, for sexual gratification.
-Under section 13, these offences carry a lower penalty of 5 years' imprisonment when committed by a person under 18.
+Under section 13, these offences carry a lower penalty of imprisonment for a term not exceeding 6 months or a fine not exceeding the statutory maximum on a summary conviction or 5 years' imprisonment on conviction on indictment when committed by a person under 18.